sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 This tutorial uses VMware Player.

-#### Install VMware Player
+#### Install `Hypervisor`

 VMware Player is a `hypervisor` compatible with SAP HANA 2.0, express edition.
-You can install any supported `hypervisor`, but examples in this tutorial use VMware Player 7.1.
+You can install any supported `hypervisor`, but examples in this tutorial use VMware Player.

-1. Download VMware Player from <http://www.vmware.com> and run the installer.
+1. Download VMware Player from [http://www.vmware.com](http://www.vmware.com/products/player/playerpro-evaluation.html) and run the installer.

 2. Ensure you're downloading the correct version for your machine.